The Cooling of Old White Dwarfs in 47 Tucanae: Unbinned Likelihood Analysis

-and $A_i$ is the extinction in the $i$th filter due to interstellar reddening, which depends on $E(B-V)$ through the extinction law.
+where $M_\mathrm{bol}$ is the bolometric magnitude, $\mathrm{BC}_i$ is the bolometric correction for the filter labelled by index $i$, $\mu$ is the distance modulus, and $A_i$ is the extinction in the $i$th filter due to interstellar reddening, which depends on $E(B-V)$ through the extinction law.
+For a fixed metallicity, $\mathrm{BC}_i$ is a function of the effective temperature $T_\mathrm{eff}$ and surface gravity $g$, which the white dwarf cooling models give as a function of cooling age.
 We take the distance to be $d = 4.45~\mathrm{kpc}$ \citep{Chen2018}, which gives a distance modulus of $\mu = 13.24$, and we take the colour excess to be $E(B-V) = 0.04$ \citep{1996AJ....112.1487H}.
 The extinctions in the filters F606W and F814W were determined using the extinction law\footnote{The extinction values were retrieved using \url{http://stev.oapd.inaf.it/cgi-bin/cmd_3.7}, which uses this extinction law.} of \citet{1989ApJ...345..245C} and \citet{1994ApJ...422..158O} with a total $V$-band extinction of $A_V = 0.124$ and relative visibility of $R_V = 3.1$, which is typical of the Milky Way.
 The relative visibility relates the total extinction to the colour excess through the expression $A_V = R_V \, E(B-V)$.
 The resultant values for the extinctions $A_i$ are

 We use bolometric corrections calculated by the procedure described in \citet{2006AJ....132.1221H}, which is an extension of the earlier work of \citet{1995PASP..107.1047B}, for pure-hydrogen models and the relevant HST filters\footnote{Tables with bolometric and absolute magnitudes for a number of photometric systems calculated using the same atmosphere models are available at \url{https://www.astro.umontreal.ca/~bergeron/CoolingModels/}.
 Absolute magnitudes in the HST filters relevant for this work were provided by Pierre Bergeron upon request.}.
 These bolometric corrections for DA white dwarfs were calculated using the models of \citet{2018ApJ...863..184B} at low temperatures $T_\mathrm{eff} < 5,000~\mathrm{K}$, the models of \citet{2020ApJ...901...93B} at high temperatures $T_\mathrm{eff} > 30,000~\mathrm{K}$, and the models of \citet{2011ApJ...730..128T} at intermediate temperatures.
 They also incorporate the Lyman alpha profile calculations of \citet{2006ApJ...651L.137K}.